glasnt/talks/2015_08_DevWorld/slides.md

 Note: We are reluctant to allow ourselves to be elevated in front of our peers, lest we be cut down.

+And of course, everyone's favourite

 ---

+# Impostor Syndrome <!-- .slide: class="center" -->

+Note: If we get thanked, we tend not to think it actually applies, because all the problems

+---

-# Acknowledging our own achievements <!-- .slide: class="center" -->
+# Acknowledging our *own* achievements <!-- .slide: class="center" -->

 Note: one way to break this is to start to acknowledge our own achievements